unity-sds/unity-ads-deployment/ci_cd/README.md

 3. starting from left side-bar, go to
    * CI/CD  >  Runners

 Each gitlab executor may have a set of one or more tags.
 GitLab will assign a pipeline job with tags only to an executor with the same tags for execution.
-An executor tags (if any) can be seen at the location mentioned above, where you can see a list of registered executors.
+Executor tags (if any) can be seen at the location mentioned above, where you can see a list of registered executors.

 Currently the software, without any modification, will only register one gitlab shell executor with _unity_ and _shell_ tags.
 However, the software is developed enough to register a docker executor as well by simplly adding _"docker"_ to the list in _gl_executor_ids.tf_ file.

+A *.tftpl* filename, like the one mentioned above, is internally generated based on a templatized filename of the form

+* install_group_runner_\<architecture\>_\<list entry\>.tftpl

+The second parameter *\<list entry\>* was already discussed above.
+The first parameter *\<architecture\>* is replaced with the selected architecture for the EC2 instance.
+The architecture argument to the terraform command can be provided through *gl_runner_architecture* terraform variable, which has a default value of *"x86_64"*.

+The only variable of this terraform script that does not have a default value is *gl_runner_registration_token*.
+Therefore, an argument for *gl_runner_registration_token* must be entered at the terraform command line or when prompted.

 ### Registration Token